-Holocaust Memorial Day (HMD) on 27 January 2021 commemorated and remembered the six million Jews murdered during the Holocaust and the millions of people killed under Nazi Persecution and in subsequent genocides in Cambodia, Rwanda, Bosnia and Darfur.
+Holocaust Memorial Day on 27 January commemorates and remembers the six million Jews murdered during the Holocaust and the millions of people killed under Nazi Persecution and in subsequent genocides in Cambodia, Rwanda, Bosnia and Darfur.

-The University of Plymouth is proud to adopt the full International Holocaust Remembrance Alliance’s (IHRA) working definition (including all examples) of antisemitism in line with the UK government and recommendations from the United Nations (UN).
-Antisemitism is also referred to as "anti-Jewish racism".
+Anti-semitism, or anti-Jewish racism, did not begin and end with the Holocaust, unfortunately it is on the rise again in the UK and around the world.
+The University of Plymouth is proud to adopt the full International Holocaust Remembrance Alliance’s (IHRA) working definition (including all examples) of anti-semitism in line with the UK government and recommendations from the United Nations (UN).
+Anti-semitism is also referred to as "anti-Jewish racism".

 The definition states:

 "Anti-semitism is a certain perception of Jews, which may be expressed as hatred toward Jews.
 Rhetorical and physical manifestations of anti-semitism are directed toward Jewish or non-Jewish individuals and/or their property, toward Jewish community institutions and religious facilities".